 Every time I visit 82-year old Ruth Cuddlepot I read this poem.

-It is also completely sad.
+It is also completely SAD.

-Apparently, that’s how Ruth used to say it, although I didn’t know her then and have relied on verbal reports from other carers to fill me in on all the background reading.
+She knew her condition would deteriorate; that her memory would crumble, and she would eventually “lose my marbles completely!”
+Apparently, that’s how Ruth used to brazenly declare it, although I didn’t know her then and have relied on verbal reports from other carers to fill me in on all the background reading.

-Needless to say, she was a very clever lady.
-Although,by the time I had the pleasure of caring for Ruth Cuddlepot she was no longer the organised and efficient educator I had been told she once was.
+Needless to say, she was one very smart woman.
+Although,by the time I had the pleasure of caring for the well-respected Ruth Cuddlepot, she was no longer the organised and efficient educator I had been told she once was.